-- Mechanical valves A mechanical valve will usually last forever.
+Mechanical valves - a mechanical valve will usually last forever.
 However, because it is made of metallic material, blood clots will form on the valve unless the patient is treated with a blood thinner.
 Hence, all patients with mechanical valves will require lifelong treatment with the blood thinner warfarin.
 This drug requires careful monitoring with regular blood tests and there are associated bleeding or clotting risks, if the optimal thinness of blood is not achieved.
 Warfarin also interacts with a number of medications, antibiotics and also alcohol.
-Some patients also notice the regular clicking of the mechanical valve. - Tissue valves A tissue valve is produced from animal material.
-The common types include pig valves, or valves constructed from cow material.
+Some patients also notice the regular clicking of the mechanical valve.

+• Tissue valves - a tissue valve is produced from animal material.
+The common types include pig valves, or valves constructed from material around a cow's heart (pericardium).
 Patients with a tissue valve do not require lifelong treatment with the blood thinner warfarin but will be placed on aspirin.
 Tissue valves, however, will degenerate over time.
 The longevity will vary between patients and your surgeon will discuss this with you further.